maliknaik16/learning-drupal/README.md

 A simple repository to get started in Drupal Development.

 # my_module/
-Contains the simple module which will allow the user to save the configuration data in Drupal 8.
+Contains the simple Drupal 8 module which will allow the user to save the configuration data in Drupal 8.